richardghirst/PiBits/ServoBlaster/README.txt

 controling the brightness of up to 21 LEDs, for example.

 The driver creates a device file, /dev/servoblaster, in to which you can send commands.
+The command format is either

+     <servo-number>=<servo-position>
+or
+     P<header>-<pin>=<servo-postion>

+For the first format <servo-number> is the sevo number, which by default is a number between 0 and 7, inclusive.
+For the second format <header> is either '1' or '5', depending on which header your servo is connected to, and <pin> is the pin number on that header you have connected it to.
+In both cases
-The command format is "<servo-number>=<sero-position>", where servo number is by default a number from 0 to 7 inclusive, and servo position is the pulse width you want in units of 10us.
+<servo-position> is the pulse width you want in units of 10us.

 So, if you want to set servo 3 to a pulse width of 1.2ms you could do this at the shell prompt:

 echo 3=120 > /dev/servoblaster

 120 is in units of 10us, so that is 1200us, or 1.2ms.

+Alternatively, using the second command format, if you had a servo connected to P1 pin 12 you could set that to a width of 1.2ms as follows:

+echo P1-12=120 > /dev/servoblaster

 If you set a servo width to 0 it turns off the servo output, without changing the current servo position.